zalyoung/gitlab-handbook/content/handbook/marketing/integrated-marketing/digital-strategy/social-marketing/team-member-social-advocacy.md

 All team members can access the Stories feed, share to their social networks and leverage the Suggestions feature to submit links to a Manager or Admin for complete Story curation.
 </p>
 <p>
-Access to EveryoneSocial is provided via an Okta tile - please log in to Okta and find the Bambu logo tile to Log on.
+Access to EveryoneSocial is provided via an Okta tile - please log in to Okta and find the EveryoneSocial logo tile to Log on.
 </p>
 <p>
 Join the #social-advocacy Slack channel to stay in touch with the program and the latest news.